Best Things To Do In Porto With Kids

 • The Luis I Bridge (starting point of the cruise).

 The bridges are located far from the center and, if we add to that the amusing stories with an audio guide in Spanish, a multicolored landscape and the rest generated by the serenity of the sea, we have as a result a very pleasant family experience.
+Another option that the little ones will love is to book a cruise on the Douro.

 Interesting details

-• Price: From 15 € adults and children from 7 €.
+• Price: from 15 € adults and children from 7 €.

 • Duration: 50 minutes.